By Carissa Weber, MA, LPC, CSAC

 This post originally published on June 9th, 2021 here at That Darn Amygdala.
 Since it has been a favorite post here, it has been updated with the most up-to-date research.
 Enjoy!

-If you haven’t figured it out yet, I am a plant enthusiast.
 I absolutely love plants!
-They are all over my house, my office, my yard, and even in my car.
+They are all over my house, my office, my yard, and even in my car (true story: there is a baby tear’s plant in the cup holder currently).
 For me, gardening and my plants have always done something good for the soul.
 I decided maybe it was time to look into why plants have that kind of impact.

 This post is all about the science of how plants improve our mental health.
 Let me tell you, there are tons of ways that live plants (and caring for them) improve our mental health.
 I don’t think I have been this excited for a post since I posted The Brain and Mental Health: The Breakdown (Literally and Figuratively) (okay, and every other post I put out here).

 Plants in Your Diet

 It is no secret plants do a body good.
 Science has shown us for years how certain plant-based foods release certain vitamins, minerals, amino acids, (neurotransmitters might I add), and proteins that keep us moving, strong, and alert.
 By eating our leafy greens, munching on our rainbow carrots, and dining on beets, we alter our chemical make-up and improve our chances of survival.
 When you think of it, that cob salad you eat totally is plant therapy.